 New Hampshire boasts a business-friendly environment that attracts many professionals, and the proximity to Boston allows dental program graduates plenty of opportunities to find regular patients.
 Minnesota has an increasing need for dental professionals to work in the metro areas of this diverse state.

 As a small state close to many areas of Massachusetts and Connecticut, Rhode Island has a large list of general dentist opportunities.
 Alaska has a higher demand for dentists due to its remote location, perfect for program graduates seeking more than part-time work.
 Delaware also boasts a business-friendly environment and proximity to quickly-growing areas, making the state ideal for full-time opportunities.

 Although the education level and region affect dentist opportunity options available, the individual employer, experience, and industry where a dentist specializes will also affect pay levels.

 Most dentists keep a full-time position, either in a private office or as part of a bigger dental center with other professionals.
-It is not uncommon for professionals with an associate general dentist position to keep extended hours or also work on the weekends.
+It is not uncommon for professionals with an associate general dentist position to keep extended hours or work on the weekends.